tell/xc/android/README.md

 ## How to Use

 First of all, `ndk-standalone` is needed to build other packages.
-Then please go to other subdirectories.
+Thus, build it, and then go to other subdirectories.

 Built binaries, headers, and documents will be installed into a directory `prefix`.